CAAPIM/apim-charts/charts/portal/README.md

 | `mysql.primary.configuration`   | MySQL Primary configuration to be injected as ConfigMap	   | `see values.yaml` |

-## Nginx-Ingress
+## Ingress-Nginx
-The following table lists the configured parameters of the Nginx-Ingress Subchart - https://github.com/kubernetes/ingress-nginx
+The following table lists the configured parameters of the Ingress-Nginx Subchart - https://github.com/kubernetes/ingress-nginx

 This represents minimal configuration of the Chart, this can be disabled in favor of your own ingress controller in the ingress settings.
 IngressClass resources are supported since k8s >= 1.18 and required since k8s >= 1.19